jacksleight/statamic-memberbox/docs/implementation.md

 {:toc}
 </details>

-It's up to you exactly how you want to implement the Memberbox features on your site.
-Memberbox allows you to restrict access to your content in any way you like and does not impose any particular rules or structure.
+It's up to you exactly how you want to implement the MemberBox features on your site.
+MemberBox allows you to restrict access to your content in any way you like and does not impose any particular rules or structure.

 ---